maxpatiiuk/clarity/README.md

 Apple has been researching this since 2014 and the feature may come in a future Apple Watch.

+DexCom the manufacturer of glucose monitoring systems and UnitedHealthcare partnered to track time-time data on their patients with diabetes.
+DexCom's devices are intended to help members reduce their use of perscription drug medication and in turn reduce permiums.

 #### 5. Security concerns

 Since users can get lower insurance premiums by eating healthy food &